 - trying phytoestrogen supplements, which can

 Vaginal dryness is a common symptom of menopause.
-It can be an uncomfortable symptom, affecting a person’s everyday life and making sex painful.
+It can be uncomfortable, affecting a person’s everyday life and making sex painful.

-However, lubricants may help a person relieve the discomfort caused by vaginal dryness as they can moisturize the vagina and make sex more pleasurable.
-However, not all lubricants will be suitable for everyone, and a person should check the ingredients before making a purchase.
-Additionally, a person should check that a lubricant will not reduce the effectiveness of condoms or other forms of barrier birth control, or degrade sex toys.
+Lubricants may help relieve the discomfort caused by vaginal dryness as they can add moisture and make sex more pleasurable.
+However, not all lubricants will be suitable for everyone, and a person should note the ingredients before making a purchase.
+Additionally, individuals should check that a lubricant will not reduce the effectiveness of condoms or other forms of barrier birth control and not degrade sex toys.

-If a person does not want to use lubricant, they may wish to consider alternatives such as vaginal moisturizers, creams, estrogen products, and supplements.
+If a person does not want to use lubricant, they may wish to consider alternatives, including vaginal moisturizers, creams, estrogen products, and supplements.